KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

   * This attack is usually performed only when the player takes too long to defeat the Electro Hypostasis.
 * Forms a ring around its core with its shell pieces and fires lasers out in 4 directions.
 The ring will then rotate, the lasers moving with it.
 When the lasers turn off, the shell pieces quickly converge on the core.
   * The core will be exposed during this attack.
 * When HP is low (approx. 5%), teleports to the center of the arena and forms 3 Electro Prisms, which can only be damaged by Elemental aura application.
-After 15 seconds, absOrbs the Prisms and heals for 15%/35%/50% of its HP for 1/2/3 prisms absOrbed.
+After 15 seconds, absorbs the Prisms and heals for 15%/35%/50% of its HP for 1/2/3 prisms absorbed.
   * If a Prism is destroyed, it does not add to the healing and does not respawn next time the Electro Hypostasis uses this ability.
   * When the player destroys all three Electro Prisms, the Electro Hypostasis dies immediately.
   * The boss can't be killed without resolving this attack first.